vogelino/visual-interfaces-basics/readme.md

 - An improvemnt of the user interactions
 - etc.

 I chose my home thermostat from Junkers, which controls my flat's heater, which is nice.
 However, many interactions and particulary the configuration is quite confusing.
 Before taking part of this course, I barely understood how it works and how set it up.
-I was rather pressing every button until the temperature in my flat became at some point convenient than master it.
+I was rather pressing every button until the temperature in my flat became at some point convenient.
 I ended up changing blindly the configuration every day when actually, the purpose of the thermostat itself should have been to handle the heating for me once configured.

 <img width="49%" src="https://raw.githubusercontent.com/vogelino/visual-interfaces-basics/master/information-architecture/images/junkers-thermostat-front-closed.jpg" alt="Junkers thermostat closed" />
 <img width="49%" src="https://raw.githubusercontent.com/vogelino/visual-interfaces-basics/master/information-architecture/images/junkers-thermostat-front-closed-open.jpg" alt="Junkers thermostat opened" />